mattrussi/gitlab-com-runbooks/howto/k8s-cluster-upgrade.md

 documented.
 All cluster operations should be tested using ephemeral environments prior to performing on production.

 The upgrade procedure should otherwise be considered safe and should not result in any downtime on any running services.
-One can view available GKE versions monitoring the [GKE Release Notes]:
+One can view available GKE versions by viewing the latest updates from the [GKE Release Notes]:

 ### Step 0